-- Red Herring: the ruby-encrusted box with Carlotta's initials on it and the inscription about Paris.
+- The ruby-encrusted box with Carlotta's initials on it and the inscription about Paris.

 - Pretty much all references to the city of Paris.
 As it turns out, the only reference to Paris that means anything is the reference to the prince of Troy from Greek mythology and the fact that Jane didn't know who he was.

 - Refuge in Audacity: The murderer openly visits Lord Edgware's house as herself, knowing that the word of the servants will be worthless against that of the twelve distinguished friends at the dinner where Carlotta is impersonating her.

 - Real Life Writes the Plot: Agatha Christie first got the idea for this novel after seeing a highly talented vaudeville artiste, who in her show portrayed a range of characters ranging from five to fifty, of both genders and over a dozen varied walks of life.
 Christie basically started wondering 'if this woman can do all that, what else could she do - could she impersonate someone specific?'.
 Plot Ensued.

 - Setting Update: The 1985 film moved the setting to the 80s.

 - Thirteen Is Unlucky: Thirteen people are at that dinner party (in fact, the American title of this novel is Thirteen At Dinner), and the superstition that ill luck will befall the first to rise is lampshaded.
 Donald Ross says that he rose first, and Hastings remembers this when Ross is murdered.
 However, Poirot points out that that isn't strictly true; Ross might have gotten up first at the end of dinner, but actually Jane rose first when she went to answer the Harassing Phone Call.
 Only it is really Carlotta impersonating her, and she dies that night.